1930s Fonts & Typography: Art Deco & Beyond

 Magazine and Newspaper Design: The New Typography in Action

-The decade of the 1930s saw a revolution in the design of magazines and newspapers with strong influences from the principles of New Typography.
-The likes of Jan Tschichold championed asymmetric composition, sans-serif type, and photography.
+The 1930s saw a revolution in magazine and newspaper design, with strong influences from the principles of New Typography.
+The likes of Jan Tschichold championed asymmetric composition, sans-serif type, and the use of photography.

-Publications such as Vogue and Harper's Bazaar ran with these new design principles and constructed an aesthetic that holds up today.
+Publications such as Vogue and Harper’s Bazaar adopted these new design principles and developed an aesthetic that remains relevant today.
 Magazines had shrugged off the corset, thrown it away, and replaced it with Coco Chanel—nothing was less than effortlessly chic.

 The Grid System: Order from Chaos